Natural theology: Faith and fideism

 Immanuel Kant and Søren Kierkegaard had similar ideas about natural theology.
-Kant's ideas focused more on the natural dialect of reason, while Kierkegaard focused more heavily on the dialect of understanding.
+Kant's ideas focused more on the natural dialect of reason, while Kierkegaard focused more on the dialect of understanding.
 Both men suggest that "the natural dialect leads to the question of God".
-Kant argues strongly for the idea that reason leads to the ideas of God as a regulative principle.
-Kierkegaard heavily argues that the idea of understanding will ultimately lead itself to becoming faith.
+Kant argues for the idea that reason leads to the ideas of God as a regulative principle.
+Kierkegaard argues that the idea of understanding will ultimately lead itself to becoming faith.
 Both of these men argue that the idea of God cannot be based solely on the idea of reason, that the dialect and ideals will transcend into faith.

 Karl Barth opposed the entirety of natural theology.
 Barth argued that "by starting from such experience, rather that from the gracious revelation through Jesus Christ, we produce a concept of God that is the projection of the highest we know, a construct of human thinking, divorced from salvation history".
 Barth argues that God is restricted by the construct of human thinking if he is divorced from salvation.
 Barth also acknowledges that God is knowable because of his grace.
 Barth's argument stems from the idea of faith rather than reason.
+Barth held that God can be known only through Jesus Christ, as revealed in scripture, and that any such attempts should be considered idolatry.
+As Thomas F. Torrance wrote:

 Søren Kierkegaard questioned the existence of God, rejecting all rational arguments for God's existence (including the teleological argument) on the grounds that reason is inevitably accompanied by doubt.
 He proposed that the argument from design does not take into consideration future events which may serve to undermine the proof of God's existence: the argument would never finish proving God's existence.
 In the Philosophical Fragments, Kierkegaard writes:

 Fideists may reject attempts to prove God's existence.
-For example, Calvinist theologian Karl Barth held that God can be known only through Jesus Christ, as revealed in scripture, and that any such attempts should be considered idolatry.